-Without brushing and flossing every day, and professional cleaning sessions on a regular basis, the bacteria which feed on food debris and deposits, form a filmy substance called plaque, which accumulates in hard to reach places between the teeth.
+Without brushing and flossing every day and regular professional cleaning sessions, the bacteria that feed on food debris and deposits form a filmy substance called plaque, accumulating in hard-to-reach places between the teeth.

-Left to flourish, the plaque can move under the gum line and into the pockets of tissue that surround the roots of the teeth, hardening into tartar and deepening and stretching those pockets.
-It can also damage the bones that support the teeth, causing the teeth to loosen (and possibly fall out), as well as leading to gum inflammation (gingivitis) and more serious levels of periodontitis or gum disease.
-This poses a severe threat to your oral health, and has also been linked to serious diseases that can threaten your general health as well.
+Left to flourish, the plaque can move under the gum line and into the pockets of tissue surrounding the teeth’ roots, hardening into tartar and deepening and stretching those pockets.
+It can also damage the bones that support the teeth, causing them to loosen (and possibly fall out), leading to gum inflammation (gingivitis) and more profound periodontitis or gum disease levels.
+This poses a severe threat to your oral health and has also been linked to serious diseases that can also threaten your general health.

 Flossing the right way

 Choose a floss or interdental device that suits you best.
-Although the first type that comes to mind is the original roll of waxed or unwaxed nylon strands twisted to form a thread, there are a number of other options available.
-Included is monofilament floss which doesn’t have the same tendency to unwind, and slides easily between the teeth.
+Although the first type that comes to mind is the original roll of waxed or unwaxed nylon strands twisted to form a thread, several other options are available.
+Included are monofilament floss, which doesn’t have the same tendency to unwind, and slides easily between the teeth.
 Then there are hand-held flossers, some ending in a plastic bow with floss stretched across it, and others that look like toothpicks with little bottle brush ends.
-There are also water flossers and electric ones which take over the job of moving the floss between the teeth.
+There are also water flossers and electric ones who take over the job of moving the floss between the teeth.